 A Biology and Chemistry double major is required to take 91 and 95 credit hours of courses.
 These courses include an 8 credit hour Introductory Biology Core; between 12 and 16 credit hours of Biology core courses, which must include at least one course from the Cell and Molecular Biology, Organismal Biology, and Population Biology categories; a minimum of 9 credit t hours, consisting of three BIO or appropriate approved course at or above the 300 level; 7 credit hours of Seminar requirements; 35 credit hours of Chemistry Requirements; up to 9 credit hours of Mathematics, which includes 6 credits hours of Prerequisites that may be satisfied by department; 8 credit hours in Physics requirements; and 3 credit hours of Computer Science requirements.
 Other courses may be deemed appropriate with the approval of the student's advisor and Department Chair.
 If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these Prerequisites.
-Course Prerequisites are described in the course descriptions.
-Biology and Chemistry double majors must also earn at least a grade of C in each course.
+Course Prerequisites are described in the course.